dverdin/writings/2018-Hackathon-report.md

 ## Sympa 7.0 target and methods of development

+### Target

 As we will not have the perfect Sympa right now, we should set some goals.
-A reasonable aim for Sympa 7.0 would be to be iso-functional with a refactored, testable code and a full  REST API.
+A reasonable aim for Sympa 7.0 would be:

+  * to be iso-functional with a refactored, testable code
+  * expose a full  REST API.

 Here is a proposed methodology: